 A: The area beneath the sanctuary will no longer be many separate rooms, but one big, beautiful hall.
 The hope is that this can serve as an open (and inviting!) gathering area for any number of uses.
 There will also be brand new washrooms that can be easily accessed from the hall as well as a commercial kitchen!
 We will be able to do on-site cooking for Place to Go, other meals and ministries, and events like wedding receptions.

 While you may not be able to see it, we are also re-shingling the roof of the Chancel (the ‘front’ of the Sanctuary) and the north hall (the building attached to the main sanctuary).
-Further behind the scenes, we will have improved lighting, security, air quality, better heat, and new plumbing and electrical systems.
+Further behind the scenes, we will have improved lighting, fire detection system, security, air quality, better heat, and new plumbing and electrical systems.

 Q: What kind of ministries is St. P&P’s involved in?

 A: Every Friday night, we open our doors for A Place to Go, a ministry that welcomes the marginalized for a meal, or a card game, a visit, a service or a prayer.
 We are excited that with a renewed facility, and a brand-new kitchen and gathering hall, we will be able to feed and serve hundreds.
 In this way, and through many more ministries (for young and old and every walk of life), we believe that God can use this building and the people in it to carry out God’s good purposes here in this city, and in our world.

 A: The entire project will cost over $3.7 million dollars, plus project financing costs.
 The majority of this will go to paying for the actual construction work.
 While this is an undeniably big number, much dedicated effort has gone in to ensuring that we can do as much as possible, for the best possible price.
 Our architect, John Donkin, and construction team at Bassi have been understanding and collaborative partners as we’ve honed the project scope.

 Q: How is the church paying for the project?